Chapter 27 (Legion): Plot

-David (Dan Stevens) tells a weakened Switch (Lauren Tsai) that he will change everything, and sets out with Charles (Harry Lloyd) to meet with past Farouk (Navid Negahban).
+David (Dan Stevens) tells a weakened Switch (Lauren Tsai) that he will change everything, and sets out with Charles (Harry Lloyd) to meet with past Amahl Farouk (Navid Negahban).
 They intercept Farouk, and start a fight inside David's mind.

 At the mansion, Gabrielle Haller (Stephanie Corneliussen), Syd (Rachel Keller), Cary (Bill Irwin) and Kerry (Amber Midthunder) are attacked by time demons.
 To fend them off, Cary and Kerry merge to fight alongside Syd.
 Back in David's mind, past Farouk manages to fend off David's alternate versions and traps David, mockingly accusing him of being a bad person.
 Recalling his mother's love for him, David breaks free and strangles the past Farouk.

 Switch is found by time demons, and despite fighting, she decides to surrender herself.
-Her father (Ben Wang) suddenly appears, who elevates her to a higher level of existence, revealing both he and Switch have the ability to control the time demons (who merely function to guard the tributaries of time).
+Her father (Ben Wang) suddenly appears and elevates her to a higher level of existence, revealing both he and Switch have the ability to control the time demons (who merely function to guard the tributaries of time).
 Charles confronts the present Farouk in the astral plane, who claims that he traveled back in time to save David.
 They travel to David's mind as he is about to kill the past Farouk, with Charles taking him to the astral plane.
 He states that his condition is because of his own fault, so he made a deal with Farouk to allow them to peacefully live as long as they leave him alone, apologizing for failing him.
 Present Farouk convinces past Farouk to accept the terms, by showing everything that will happen.

 Switch stops the demons from attacking Syd, Gabrielle, Cary/Kerry and baby David.
 She states that now that the past events will be changed, they will disappear and create new versions of themselves.
 In the monastery, David and Farouk shake hands, signifying the end of their fight.
 As the new timeline is about to begin, Syd waves goodbye to Cary and Kerry, with both finally separated and embracing.
-Charles returns home, reconciliating with Gabrielle and saying that things will be fine.
+Charles returns home, reconciling with Gabrielle and saying that things will be fine.
 David goes to his old room, where Syd is looking at baby David.
 They acknowledge that as the timeline will be different, they will never meet at Clockworks.
 They both expect better things for each other, and they vanish in front of baby David.